 Our “Esports Arena” is a facility that is used to support esports competition and gaming for the campus community.
 It features 38 gaming PCs, a Nintendo Switch console and streaming broadcast capabilities.

 Are students able to compete for the university?

 Yes!
 We offer Varsity teams in Valorant, Super Smash Bros.
 Ultimate, Hearthstone, League of Legends, Overwatch and Rocket Leage.
 Tryouts to fill open roster spots are normally held in September.
 Applications to be considered for an in-person tryout normally open in mid-late August.
 Players that miss the tryout window, are not offered an in-person tryout, or do not make the teams are encouraged to reach out to the Video Game Tournament Club as a way to keep playing and competing in the games of their choice.
 Interested individuals can also be a part of our program as managers, broadcasters, and producers.
 For additional information, contact email@example.com.

 Are only team members allowed to use the Esports Arena?

 No!
 The Esports Arena is open to the entire student body.
-Students are able to check in with their IDs and reserve computer stations, similar to how students reserve games in the Perkins Hen Zone.
+Students are able to reserve PCs using their regular log-in credentials at any available station.

 What games are available to play in the Esports Arena?
 Is it only for competitive multiplayer games like Overwatch and League of Legends?